Roland Park Country School

 Roland Park Country School (RPCS) is an independent all-girls college preparatory school in Baltimore, Maryland, United States.
 It serves girls from kindergarten through grade 12.
 It is located on Roland Avenue in the northern area of Baltimore called Roland Park.
-An August 2010 Baltimore magazine article cites RPCS as the "best school for tomorrow’s leaders."
+It has prominent alumni.

 History

 The neighborhood of Roland Park in Baltimore, Maryland, was established in 1891 by the Roland Park Company.
-A school was soon needed.
-Therefore, in 1894, the company established the Roland Park School and installed teachers Adelaide and Katherine Howard at 410 Notre Dame Avenue (now 4810 Keswick Road).
+A school was soon needed and in 1894 the company established the Roland Park School and installed teachers Adelaide and Katherine Howard at 410 Notre Dame Avenue (now 4810 Keswick Road).
 The school opened there on September 25, 1894.
 The company hired “a high-quality staff” and turned the school into a “first-rate college preparatory institution.”
 It became the “first fully accredited independent school for girls in Baltimore.”